 In 2016, I decided to take on the challenge of accountability.
 As a Clinical Psychologist, being accountable was all about evidence-based living — engaging as much as possible in thinking patterns and behaviours that have been shown to lead to a happier, more satisfying, higher quality of life.

-The following were the five key areas that I focused on as highlighted in my Are You Practicing What You Preach? article:
+The following were the five key areas that I highlighted in my ‘Do You Want to Be Deliberately Better?’
+Article:

 1. Tuning in rather than tuning out

 2. Turning towards my values rather than away from my fears

 4. Writing things down rather than keeping things in

 5. Developing a growth rather than a fixed mindset